How To Grow Sweet Peas From Seed: A Complete Guide

 By the end of this guide, you’ll have everything you need to know to get started on your own sweet pea garden.

-When to start sweet peas from seed
+When to start sweet pea seeds

 Fall or late winter are all great times to start sweet peas from seed.
 Even early spring is an option if you choose a heat-tolerant variety.
 Basically, avoid the heat of summer.